COALAIP/specs/coala-ip/README.md

 #### The LCC Rights Reference Model

-The [LCC Rights Reference Model](http://doi.org/10.1000/284) is a formal definition for representing intellectual property rights digitally.
-The LCC RRM document is written as a specification for an abstract logical data model, that is built on top of the LCC EM and is composed of the following seven entities:
+The [LCC Rights Reference Model](http://doi.org/10.1000/284) (LCC RRM) is a formal definition for digitally representing intellectual property rights.
+The LCC RRM specification describes an abstract logical data model that is built on top of the LCC Entity Model and is composed of the following seven `Entity` types:

-- **Party:** A Person or an organization (e.g. "Andy Warhol")
+- **Party:** A Person or an Organization (e.g. "Andy Warhol")
 - **Creation:** Something created by a Party (e.g. "32 Campbell's Soup Cans")
 - **Place:** A virtual or physical Place (e.g. "New York City, USA")
 - **Right:** A set of permissions that entitle a Party to do something with a Creation (e.g. "Andy Warhol controls all rights to 32 Campbell's Soup Cans")
 - **RightsAssignment:** A decision as a result of which a Right comes into existence (e.g.
   "According to the 1976 US Copyright Act, Andy Warhol controls all rights to 32 Campbell's Soup Cans", but also "I, Andy Warhol declare that "32 Campbell's Soup Cans" shall be published under the CreativeCommons free use license")
 - **Assertion:** A claim made about the substance of a Right (e.g. "I, the Museum of Modern Art, New York, claim that Andy Warhol is the righteous creator of 32 Campbell's Soup Cans")
 - **RightsConflict:** A statement of disagreement over a Right (e.g. "I, Malory, claim that Andy Warhol is NOT the righteous creator of 32 Campbell's Soup Cans")

-*Note that for the sake of simplicity, the Entity `Context` was left out of the above described definition.
-In essence though, it is just defined as a parent/categorizing class of Right, RightsAgreement, Assertion and RightsConflict and has hence no significant value.*
+*Note: for the sake of simplicity, the `Context` type was left out of the above list; in essence, it is defined only as a parent/categorizing class of Right, RightsAgreement, Assertion, and RightsConflict---hence holding no significant value on its own.*

-As these seven entities are supposed to be building blocks of a global digital rights ontology, they are linked unidirectional, as can be seen in the attached figure:
+As these seven `Entity` types are to be the building blocks of a global digital rights ontology, they can be linked to each other through specific, unidirectional relationships; the figure below specifies the total possible relationships between `Entities`:

 ![](media/f2.png)